plancksecurity/foundation-planckCoreV3/README.txt

 does not need to be created manually. system.db is being created by using the DDL in db/create_system_db.sql – the content is created by db/dic2csv.py out of hunspell's dictionary packages (or something similar) and then being imported using sqlite3's .import command.
+Dictionary files for different languages are part of p≡p engine source distribution.

+$ make db
+$ make -C db install

 You can test the Trustwords in system.db using db/trustwords.py Both Python tools have a switch --help